total-rehab/docs/docs/tasks.md

 To create a task select **Tasks** from the sidebar, click **Create**, fill in the form and hit **Save**.

+Alternatively, you can click the **Bulk Create** button, which takes you to a page where you can more easily insert multiple tasks for a program.

 ### Weeks and days

 Tasks are organised by week and day, where "Day 1" is based on when the user